shivgahlout/DenseNet-pytorch/README.md

 You have to run train.py
 ###### python train.py

 Any modifcation in densenet architecture can be made in train.py itself.
+More information about implementation can be found in files themselves.
+As a overview, train.py trains the model, densenet.py defines the densenet, data_utils.py and train_utils.py are supporting files.
 Three graphs showing accuracy, error rate and loss are updated with each epoch.
 Training log is also updated with each epoch in a .csv file.

 In case of any issue feel free to contact me.